 “What is a person, and how is personhood situated in the larger context of family and community?
 How does such a condition relate to what it means to be a good person and lead a good life?”

 Seeing dementia anew

-Viewing dementia from the standpoint of other cultures can helps us see it with fresh eyes and re-pose fundamental questions that lie at its heart.
+Viewing dementia from the standpoint of other cultures can help us see it with fresh eyes and re-pose fundamental questions that lie at its heart.
 What, for example, is a person, and how is personhood situated in the larger context of family and community?
 How does such a condition relate to what it means to be a good person and lead a good life?
 To what degree does dementia fracture us and what are the possibilities that it could bring us closer together?

 The point of such a cultural approach is not to argue that biomedical accounts of dementia are fundamentally wrong.
 In virtually any disease state, but especially with a condition such as dementia, the experience of patients and families involves social, moral, and even spiritual perspectives, no less than biological ones.
-Perhaps because of our high regard for self-sufficiency and independence, dementia in the U.S. it tends to be relatively stigmatized.
+Perhaps because of our high regard for self-sufficiency and independence, dementia in the U.S. tends to be relatively stigmatized.

 Conceiving of dementia in different terms could offer new opportunities for prevention and treatment.
 Suppose, for example, that we Americans viewed it in terms similar to physical fitness.
 If we do not utilize our mental, physical, and social capacities, they will tend to dwindle – use it or lose it.
 On the other hand, if we remain active and challenged in each of these spheres, contributing where we can to enrich the lives of others, we can ease the strain of dementia in our lives.